crunaprotocol/cruna-protocol/README.md

 ## History

+**1.0.0-beta.1**
+- Improve the function `authorizePluginToTransfer` so that it disallows only temporarily a plugin to transfer the NFT

 **1.0.0-beta.0**
 - Add views to manager to be able to see which plugins are active, disabled, etc.
 - Add maxTokenId to ManagedERC721 to set a cap to the minting of tokens